Newborn Jaundice: A Brief Guide

 How is newborn jaundice treated?

-In pathological cases phototherapy is the preferred mode of treatment.
+In pathological cases, phototherapy is the preferred mode of treatment.
 Phototherapy is a type of light therapy during which bilirubin, an insoluble compound, gets converted to lumirubin, a more soluble compound, which is then passed out of your baby’s system through the urine or stool.
 To optimise the benefits of this procedure and ensure maximum skin exposure, your baby will only be wearing a diaper and eye patch during the sessions.

-In case your baby is not benefiting from phototherapy or has extremely high serum bilirubin levels, your doctor will recommend double volume exchange transfusion (DVEF).
+In case your baby is not benefiting from phototherapy or has extremely high serum bilirubin levels, your doctor will recommend a double volume exchange transfusion (DVEF).
 In this, the doctor removes your baby’s blood while simultaneously transfusing a donor’s blood who has the same blood group.
 This leads to an overall reduction in your baby’s serum bilirubin levels in the blood.

 What are the complications of newborn jaundice?

 Extremely high bilirubin levels can lead to damage to the brain.
 This life-threatening condition is called kernicterus.
-Symptoms of kernicterus include –
+Symptoms of kernicterus include:

 • Irritability